4 Ways to Provide Support While Encouraging Senior Independence

 How much help is too much?
 Finding a balance is essential

-When an older adult starts needing help with everyday activities, we automatically want to provide as much assistance as we can.
+When an older adult starts needing help with everyday activities, we naturally want to provide as much assistance as possible.

-We do this because we want them to be safe, we feel that it’s our duty, or we don’t want them to worry about getting through day-to-day life.
+We do this.
+We want them to be safe, because we feel it’s our duty, or because we don’t want them to worry about getting through day-to-day life.

 But sometimes, these thoughtful instincts could backfire.